smita427/HEART-DISEASE-ANALYSIS-/code.md

-#Create Boxplot for showing trestbps and comment what the dark spot indicate
+#2.Create Boxplot for showing trestbps and comment what the dark spot indicate

 plt.boxplot(df.trestbps)
 plt.grid(linestyle="--")